dotnet/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 ## Unstructured and conditional messages

-Protobuf is a contract-first messaging format, and an apps messages need to be specified in *.proto* files when the app is built.
-For advanced scenarios, Protobuf offers language features and well known types to support conditional and unknown messages.
+Protobuf is a contract-first messaging format.
+An apps messages, including all fields and types, must be specified in *.proto* files when the app is built.
+Protobuf's contract-first nature is great at helping enforce message content, but can appear to limit some scenarios:

+* Messages with unknown payloads.
+For example, a message with a field that could contain any message.
+* Conditional messages.
+For example, a response message returned from a gRPC service might be a successful result, or an error result.
+* Dynamic values.
+For example, a message with a field that contains an unstructed collection of values, similar to JSON.

+Protobuf offers language features and well known types to support these scenarios.

 ### Any